briennekordis/fabricadabra/README.md

 - A "Stash Stats" page that will provide a summery of the user's data, such as how many total yards of fabric in their stash.
 - A "Project Planner" that will allow users to plot out their project plans, assign fabrics to be used for different projects, and mark projects as complete which will then deduct the amount of fabric used from the stash.
-- A "Settings" page that will allow the users to customize the options for their inputs, such as the names of different fabric types, patterns, sources, ext.